-Eligible Entities.
-The resolution process created by Title II will apply to US "financial companies" only.
-In this context, a "financial company" is (i) a bank holding company; (ii) a nonbank financial company supervised by the Board of Governors of the Federal Reserve System (Federal Reserve) that has been determined under procedures established in Title I of the Act as being of systemic risk; (iii) any other company that is "predominantly engaged" in activities that the Federal Reserve has determined are financial in nature or incidental thereto for purposes of the Bank Holding Company Act (BHCA); and (iv) any subsidiary of the foregoing that is predominantly engaged in activities that the Federal Reserve has determined are financial in nature or incidental thereto for purposes of the BHCA, other than an insured depository institution or an insurance company.
-The FDIC, in consultation with the Secretary of the Treasury (Treasury Secretary), must promulgate regulations on how a company will be identified as "predominantly engaged" in financial activities or activities incidental thereto, but in no case can the FDIC define as "predominantly engaged," any company that has consolidated revenues from such activities of less than 85 percent of total consolidated revenues.
+- a nonbank financial company supervised by the Board of Governors of the Federal Reserve System ("Federal Reserve") that has been determined under procedures established in Title I of the Act as being of systemic risk; - any other company that is "predominantly engaged" in activities that the Federal Reserve has determined are financial in nature or incidental thereto for purposes of the Bank Holding Company Act ("BHCA"); and - any subsidiary of the foregoing that is predominantly engaged in activities that the Federal Reserve has determined are financial in nature or incidental thereto for purposes of the BHCA, other than an insured depository institution or an insurance company.

+The FDIC, in consultation with the Secretary of the Treasury, must promulgate regulations on how a company will be identified as "predominantly engaged" in financial activities or activities incidental thereto, but in no case can the FDIC define as "predominantly engaged," any company that has consolidated revenues from such activities of less than 85 percent of total consolidated revenues.
 Governmental entities, Farm Credit System institutions, and entities supervised by the Federal Housing Finance Agency (such as Fannie Mae and Freddie Mac) are specifically excluded from Title II's provisions.
-A company that becomes
+A company that becomes subject to an OLA proceeding is referred to as a "Covered Financial Company."